5 Ways to Boost Your Dogs Confidence

 5. Keep Working Your Way Through New Situations

-If you take your time and make sure your dog is comfortable you can keep moving onto new places & scary situations.
+To further boost your dog’s confidence you can keep moving onto new places & scary situations with the tips mentioned above.
 That’s what’s so great about something basic like obedience work – it’s simple and can be done nearly anywhere.

 If your dog is comfortable around those kids that ride their bikes in your neighborhood move onto a trip to the park where there’s going to be even more bikes.